-To mitigate the real and perceived risk of coyotes to humans, knowledge of the spatial, temporal and contextual variables that contribute to its occurrence is essential.
+To mitigate the real and perceived risks of coyotes to humans, knowledge of the spatial, temporal and contextual variables that contribute to its occurrence is essential.
 Identifying spatial variables that predict negative interactions between humans and wildlife enables targeted proactive management in high-risk areas (Delsink et al. 2013; van Bommel et al. 2020).
 Likewise, understanding when negative encounters are most likely to occur at diel, monthly, and inter-annual scales, is imperative for conflict mitigation (Morehouse & Boyce 2017; Soulsbury 2020).
-Contextual variables are not spatial or temporal in nature but can affect the odds of conflict occurrences, and include presence of pets or children, the number of coyotes or their health status (Poessel et al. 2013; Olson et al. 2015).
+Contextual variables that interact with spatial and temporal variables to influence the odds of conflictinclude presence of pets or children, the number of coyotes, and the health status of individual animals (Poessel et al. 2013; Olson et al. 2015).

 Over the past decade, public reports of coyote sightings and encounters have emerged as an invaluable source of information for researchers studying the spatial, temporal and contextual variables associated with human-coyote conflict.
-This community-based approach allows researchers to conduct otherwise difficult long-term studies over large geographic areas while simultaneously engaging and educating members of the public (Weckel et al. 2010; Frigerio et al. 2018).
+This information source allows researchers to conduct otherwise difficult long-term studies over large geographic areas while simultaneously engaging and educating members of the public (Weckel et al. 2010; Frigerio et al. 2018).
 Voluntary reports of coyote activity have been collected through websites (Wine et al. 2015; Mowry et al. 2020), city reporting databases (Lukasik & Alexander 2011; Poessel et al. 2013), public surveys (Weckel et al. 2010), and apps (Mueller et al. 2019; Drake et al. 2021).
 Studies resulting from analyses of these datasets have focused largely on the broad patterns in reports and have identified temporal trends in reporting as well as socioeconomic and landscape factors associated with their occurrences (Weckel et al. 2010; Wine et al. 2015; Mowry et al. 2020).
 In Calgary, Alberta, Lukasik and Alexander (2011) found that most negative incidents were associated with high-density neighborhoods and the city’s river valley corridor, and occurred during the pup-rearing season (May – August).
 In both Calgary and Edmonton, Alberta, anthropogenic food consumption was a key correlate of increased conflict (Lukasik & Alexander 2011; Murray et al. 2015a).
 In Madison, Wisconsin, Drake, Dubay and Allen (2021) identified road distance, seasonality and time of day as important factors predicting distance between humans and coyotes, which they interpreted as a proxy for conflict (Drake et al. 2021).